schierlm/Oberon2013Modifications/README.md

 ### Available modifications

 Modifications marked with a † are not included in the prebuilt release.
-Either they collide with other modifications, they need larger changes to the system which cannot be done by recompiling a few files and writing a new inner core,or they are not designed to be used on a day-by-day basis.
+Either they collide with other modifications, they need larger changes to the system which cannot be done by recompiling a few files and writing a new inner core, or they are not designed to be used on a day-by-day basis.

 The CommandLineCompiler is available as a separate release.

+Modifications marked with a ‡ are only included in the prebuilt "debug release".
+These modifications aid in debugging, but have a high performance or binary size overhead, and are therefore undesirable in normal builds.

 | Name/Link | Short description | Requirements |
 |:--------- |:----------------- |:------------ |